 Evidence suggests that almost half of those who are not in education, employment or training (NEET) at age 17 and 18 are still NEET one year later, and those who are NEET at age 18 and 19 are 28% more likely than others to be unemployed 5 years later and 20% more likely to be so 10 years later.
-In Stoke-on-Trent NEET rates among school leavers and 16- to 18-year-olds have fallen in recent years as more young people are staying on in education, employment and training.
-However, the number of pupils who failed to sustain employment, education or training (post-16) remains above the national average (7% in comparison to 5% nationally).
-This is particularly marked amongst young people with special educational needs and disabilities (SEND).
-In 2016, the percentage of young people not in education, employment or training was 14% in comparison to 12% nationally, putting the city in the lowest quartile banding.
+The number of pupils in Stoke who failed to sustain employment, education or training (post-16) remains above the national average (7% in comparison to 5% nationally).

-More young people in Stoke-on-Trent also fail to reach level 2 in maths and English by the age of 19 than nationally.
-Whilst there is an improving trend, attainment in Stoke-on-Trent remains 9 percentage points below the national average.
+- More young people in Stoke-on-Trent fail to reach level 2 in maths and English by the age of 19 than nationally.
+Attainment in Stoke-on-Trent is 9% below the national average.

 What will we do?

 We want to make sure all children and young people in Stoke-on-Trent have access to timely and high quality careers advice.
 We will also improve access to learning experiences outside the classroom, working with employers, universities, colleges and local football clubs.